-The interdisciplinary research performed by the Geomatics at UWB focuses on both applied and basic research.
+The interdisciplinary research performed by the Geomatics@UWB focuses on both applied and basic research.

 The research group provides applied and interdisciplinary research in different thematic areas.
 The disciplines include geography, astronomy, geophysics, informatics, cybernetics and mathematics.
 The key thematic areas include:

 - spatial and urban planning and smart cities,

 - tourism and cultural heritage including historical maps,

 - environmental protection, disaster management and climate change.

 The research group has an extensive experience from past and ongoing projects, mainly from the FP7 and H2020 programmes.
 Geomatics@UWB has got vast experience in the following specialisms: